sh00tg0a1/cpbitmap_convertor/README.en.md

 ## Step 1 Backup

-1. Back up your device with iTunes.
-You may need to update iTunes to match your iOS version.
+1. Back up your device in iTunes.
+You may need to update iTunes to a version compatible with your iOS.
 2. Choose to store the backup locally.

 ## Step 2 Extract files from the backup